-So they focus solely on political voice overs, responding to calls for auditions and also contacting companies directly to offer their services, whether the company called for an audition or not.
+So they focus solely on political voice-overs, responding to calls for auditions, and also contacting companies directly to offer their services, whether the company called for an audition or not.

-While they may have failed to land jobs outside a specific niche, that’s perfectly fine with them.
+While they may have failed to land voice over jobs outside a specific niche, that’s perfectly fine with them.
 They’ll stick with a category in which know they excel and it’s easy to prove it again and again.

 What a Growth Mindset Might Do

-A person with a growth mindset may enter a career as a voice over artist with the same aim of success, but they’re likely to prepare with voice training, learning the necessary software skills and taking a few marketing classes to help spread the word about their new adventure.
+A person with a growth mindset may enter a career as a voice over artist with the same aim of success, but they’re likely to prepare with voice training, learning the necessary software skills, and taking a few marketing classes to help spread the word about their new adventure.

 When the auditions they send out get no response, they may seek advice from voice over pros or additional training to improve weaknesses in their performance.
 While it may take some time to land a single gig, they’re learning a lot along the way.

-The first audition they sent out is drastically different than the much-improved 36th audition they sent out, and their work keeps getting more refined and on-target with consistent effort and hard work.
+The first audition they sent out is drastically different than the much-improved 36th audition they sent out, and their work keeps getting more refined and on target with consistent effort and hard work.